-N NC NI S or US

-Fail Compulsory Fail Fail Satisfactory or

-Less than 50% Incomplete Unsatisfactory

-Unsatisfactory performance indicating inadequate and insufficient understanding and/or application of the subject matter; achieves few or none of the basic and higher-order intended unit objectives and graduate attributes linked to the assessment tasks; numerous substantive errors of fact, omission and/or application present; clear and unambiguous evidence of non-possession of most or all required skills; insufficiently demonstrated level of interpretive and/or analytical ability and intellectual initiative; fails to address the specific criteria; inadequate level of competence.
+N Fail Less than 50% NC Compulsory Fail NI Fail Incomplete S or US Satisfactory or Unsatisfactory Unsatisfactory performance indicating inadequate and insufficient understanding and/or application of the subject matter; achieves few or none of the basic and higher-order intended unit objectives and graduate attributes linked to the assessment tasks; numerous substantive errors of fact, omission and/or application present; clear and unambiguous evidence of non-possession of most or all required skills; insufficiently demonstrated level of interpretive and/or analytical ability and intellectual initiative; fails to address the specific criteria; inadequate level of competence.
 Failed an assessment component that must be passed in order to pass the unit.
 This grade is used when an assessment task, such as a final examination, that must be passed in order to pass the unit (as detailed in the Unit Requirements) has not been passed (resulting in a fail in the unit), but where the overall mark is 50% or higher.
 Did not satisfy unit requirements.
 One or more mandatory requirements for the completion of the unit (as detailed in the Unit Requirements) were not fulfilled.
 In some units, the grading system is organised on a satisfactory/ unsatisfactory (pass/fail) basis.
 When this grading system is used the appropriate interpretive descriptors to apply will be those for the grade of at least Pass or Fail.
 W Withdrawn The student withdrew from the unit without academic penalty.